mentos-team/MentOS/README.md

 That's it, the `hello_world.c` file will be compiled and will appear inside the `/bin` or `/bin/tests` folder of MentOS.

 ### 8.3.
 Running a program or a test
-Once you login into MentOS, you can execute the program by simply typing:
+Once you login into MentOS, if you placed your source code in `programs`, you can execute the program by simply typing:
 ```bash
 hello_world
 ```